 Configuring Titles and Meta Settings

-When you click the Titles & Meta page option in the notification, Rank Math will take you to the corresponding Titles and Meta settings for the post type that has been recently created.
+When you click the Titles & Meta page option in the notification, Rank Math will take you to the corresponding Titles and Meta settings for the post type that has been created recently.

 Rank Math will use the default Robots Meta settings for any new post type that gets created.
-However, you can toggle the settings to custom to add your own settings for robots meta.
+However, you can toggle the settings to custom to set your custom robots meta.

 When you enable the option, you’ll notice custom robots meta settings appearing like this.